-The separability condition is usually met when the paths have some minimal regularity (see Exercise 1.7).
-For example, if $\{X(t) : t \in \mathbb{R}\}$ is a real-valued process having a.s. càd-làg paths (i.e., paths that are right-continuous with left limits), it is separable.
-All processes considered in the sequel are separable.
+The separability condition is usually met when the paths have some minimal regularity.
+See exercise 1.7 at the end of this chapter.
+For example, if $\{X(t) : t \in \mathbb{R}\}$ is a real-valued process having almost surely càd-làg paths (that is, paths that are right-continuous with left limits), then it is separable.
+All processes considered in the sequel will be separable.
+Some additional remarks and references.

-Some Additional Remarks and References.
-A reference for Kolmogorov's extension theorem and the regularity of paths, at the level of generality we have considered here, is the book by Cramér and Leadbetter (1967), where the reader can find proofs that we have skipped as well as related results, examples, and details.
-For d-parameter Gaussian processes, a subject that we consider in more detail in Chapter 6, in the stationary case, necessary and sufficient conditions to have continuous paths are due to Fernique (see his St. Flour 1974 lecture notes) and to Talagrand (1987) in the general nonstationary case.
-In the Gaussian stationary case, Belayev (1961) has shown that either: with probability 1 the paths are continuous, or with probability 1 the supremum (respectively, the infimum) on every interval is $+\infty$ (respectively, $-\infty$ ).
-General references on Gaussian processes are the books by Adler (1990) and Lifshits (1995).

-1.4.2.
-Sample Path Differentiability and Hölder Conditions
+A reference for Kolmogorov's Extension Theorem and the regularity of paths, at the level of generality we have considered here, is the book by Cramér & Leadbetter (1967), where the reader can find proofs that we have skipped as well as related results, examples and details.
+For d-parameter Gaussian processes, a subject that we will consider in more detail in Chapter 6, in the stationary case, necessary and sufficient conditions to have continuous paths are due to Fernique (see his St. Flour 1974 lecture notes) and to Talagrand (1987) in the general non-stationary case.
+In the Gaussian stationary case Belayev (1961) has shown that either with probability 1 the paths are continuous or with probability 1 the supremum (resp. the infimum) on every interval is $+\infty$ (resp. $-\infty$).
+General references on Gaussian processes are also Adler's (1990) and Lifshits'(1995) books.
+4.2.
+Sample path differentiability and Hölder conditions.